Most popular search tools:

 Canada Year Book

-First published in 1906 [a virtually identical series, the The Statistical Year Book of Canada -- Call # REF: HA744.S8 -- was published from 1886 to 1905], this official compendium of statistical information and interpretive essays was released annually until quite recently, but now appears only once every two to three years.
-Along with Historical Statistics of Canada (see below) it is an essential source of quantitative data on the Canadian population, government, and economy.
+First published in 1906 [a virtually identical series, the The Statistical Year Book of Canada -- Call # REF: HA744.S8 -- was published from 1886 to 1905], and discontinued with the 2011 edition, this official compendium of statistical information and interpretive essays was released annually for much of its history, but latterly appeared only once every two to three years.
+Along with Historical Statistics of Canada (see below) it remains an essential source of quantitative data on the Canadian population, government, and economy.
 There is a detailed index at the back of each volume, important for pinpointing specific information.
 Year Book volumes were originally dense, dry bricks of text and tables, but more recent editions are lavishly illustrated, and provide plenty of plain-language interpretation and analysis of the statistical data presented.
 Canada e-Book is an electronic counterpart.

 Canadian Annual Review [of Politics and Public Affairs]

-Published annually from 1901 to 1938 as The Canadian Annual Review of Public Affairs, from 1960 to 1970 as The Canadian Annual Review, and from then until 1994 as The Canadian Annual Review of Politics and Public Affairs [plans are apparently being made to resume publication], each volume of this work provides an extremely useful collection of "year-in-review" essays, analyzing key developments in government and society at both the federal and provincial level.
+Published annually from 1901 to 1938 as The Canadian Annual Review of Public Affairs, from 1960 to 1970 as The Canadian Annual Review, and from then until 1994 as The Canadian Annual Review of Politics and Public Affairs, each volume of this work provides an extremely useful collection of "year-in-review" essays, analyzing key developments in government and society at both the federal and provincial level.
 Although the format of this work changed over time, a typical volume also provides a chronology of events of note in the year under review and brief obituaries of prominent individuals who died in that year.
 Most volumes have both a name and a subject index.
+The publication schedule has experienced many delays in recent years: the most recent volume, covering the year 2008, was only published in 2015.

 Canadian History: A Readers Guide